 Conclusion

-Let’s try these exercises and see how we feel.
-Let’s also help protect where tortoises live.
-Is the tortoise’s slow walk a true sign of peace?
-We can find out by moving more slowly, paying attention more, and caring for our world more.
+Let’s try these exercises and notice how we feel.
+Let’s also commit to protecting the environments tortoises depend on.
+Is the tortoise’s slow walk truly a symbol of peace?
+We can discover the answer by moving more slowly, paying closer attention, and caring more deeply for our world.

 FAQ